HRNPH/GANime-FullBody/README.md

 #### VGG16

-so transfer learning is the solution since I just need a good classifier with low effort :d I decided to go with VGG16 and fine-tune the last fourth layer
+so transfer learning is the solution since I just need a good classifier with low effort :P I decided to go with VGG16 and fine-tune the last fourth layer

 ```python